Spha-Codes/spha/content/publication/conference-paper/index.md

 ---
-title: 'Mass Spectrometry Imaging Demonstrates the Regional Brain Distribution Patterns of Three First-Line Antiretroviral Drugs'
+title: 'An example conference paper'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Sphamandla Ntshangase
+  - admin
   - Robert Ford

 # Author notes (optional)